jimasp/behave-vsc/CONTRIBUTING.md

 - N. go to a feature file, click "go to step defintion" and check at least some of them work
 - O. rename the same steps file you just used, then check you can still use "go to step definition" for a step in that file
 - P. in the file UI add/remove a workspace folder and check there are no errors, that you have the correct output windows for Behave VSC and that tests run as expected before/after the add/remove.
-- Q. assuming you committed at step A, use e.g. `git reset --hard` to undo the file changes created by these manual tests.
+- Q. assuming you committed at step A, use e.g. `git reset --hard` and `git clean -fd` to undo the file changes created by these manual tests.